silksil/NOTES-CHEATSHEET/client/react/redux.md

 ```

 ## Reducer
-The only way to change the state is by sending a signal to the state - an *action* initiates this signal and a *reducer* returns the new state.
+The only way to change the state is by sending a signal to the state: an *action* initiates this signal and a *reducer* returns the new state.

 The reducer can return:
 1. A 'type' property - a value that describe how / what state should change.
 2. A 'payload' (optional) - includes specific data